exercism/x86-64-assembly/concepts/memory/about.md

 ### Section .bss

-Uninitialized data is declared in the `section .bss`.
+Uninitialized data is declared in the section [.bss][bss].

+On most platforms, this data is filled with zero by the Operational System (OS) at the start of the program.

 In NASM, an uninitialized variable has a name (`label`), a directive that indicates data size and the number of elements to be reserved.
 Each of these is separated with a space from the other.